groupe-sii/clea-cli/docs/commands/build.md

 `--doc` generate the documentation with [TypeDoc](http://typedoc.org/).

-`--progress` display a compilation progress.
+`--progress` log progress to the console while building.

 `--merge-config [config]` merge the given webpack configuration with the existing one.